Heritage Research and Publications

 ‘Built heritage’ generally relates to items of heritage significance that are above-ground, and can include buildings, elements, moveable items, groups of items, distinct areas or landscapes (such as a heritage conservation area).
 It is distinct from archaeology in that built heritage elements are generally immediately visible and able to be inspected and assessed.

-The Newcastle CBD Heritage and Urban Design Study, prepared by Suters Busteed Corner Clode Architects & Planners is a ground-breaking urban design guideline which established some important planning principles for the city, such as preserving sight lines to the Christ Church Cathedral and preserving iconic heritage items such as Customs House, the Court House and the Post Office.
-It identified heritage listed items, and areas of special heritage significance in Newcastle East and Newcastle West
+The Newcastle CBD Heritage and Urban Design Study (PDF), prepared by Suters Busteed Corner Clode Architects & Planners is a ground-breaking urban design guideline which established some important planning principles for the city, such as preserving sight lines to the Christ Church Cathedral and preserving iconic heritage items such as Customs House, the Court House and the Post Office.
+It identified heritage listed items (PDF), and areas of special heritage significance in Newcastle East and Newcastle West (PDF).

 The City's comprehensive heritage study was prepared on behalf of Council by Suters Architects in association with Dr John Turner, Meredith Walker, Gardner Browne, Dr Damaris Bairstow and Geoffrey Britton.
 The City Wide Heritage Study was adopted by Council in 1997 and resulted in an additional 350 heritage items being recognised by their inclusion in the Newcastle LEP heritage schedule, and created a management framework for decision makers.

 Please note - Volume 2 is not available on line as it has been converted into the Newcastle Heritage Register.
-Hard copies are available from Local Studies at City Library.
+Hard copies are available from Local Studies Library at Newcastle Region Library.

 In 2001, Ecotecture Pty Ltd were engaged to review objections and nominations (heritage listings) to the Newcastle LEP 2003.
 The final Ecotecture 2001 Heritage Assessment Report (PDF) also contains a review of regionally significant heritage items and new Heritage Conservation Areas.
 The recommendations were adopted by Council as part of the finalisation of the LEP exhibition process.